 The number of conditions that inform whether life evolves on the surface of a planet, and the degree to which each matters, is presently deeply uncertain (for a summary of the planetary properties that \textit{may} matter, see \citealt{Kopparapu19}).
+It is useful to define a timescale over which biological evolution may proceed, if conditions are met, possibly leading to the emergence of complex multi-cellular life \citep{Dong_19,Knoll_15}.
 We aim here to establish only an upper bound on the number of planets hosting life with evolutionary timescale $\tau$, where $\tau$ can lie between zero (for a planetary system that just formed) and the age of the Milky Way (for a planetary system that formed early in the life of the galaxy).
 Though life \textit{may or may not} evolve on the surface of a given planet, we can state with certainty that evolution has \textit{not} proceeded there for longer than the age of its star.
 For the sake of this experiment, we define ``evolutionary timescale" to be the duration of time that a planet has existed in a dynamically quiescent state.
 If dynamical excitation occurs, and planets collide, we assume that complete mass extinction occurs and that the ``evolutionary clock" is reset to zero.
 That is, if life \textit{has} evolved, evolution cannot proceed if the surface has been rendered molten by a recent collision.
 If dynamical excitation has instead occurred by some process other than collision, say migration, we assume that evolution may proceed; while a large change in eccentricity, for example, may induce mass extinction (resetting the ``clock" to zero) of some species, some other life forms may be robust to it.